corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/serialization/serialization-enum-evolution.md

 Thus, on deserialization, there will be two options to chose from in terms of transformation rules:

-* Determined from the local class and the annotations applied to it (the local copy)
+* Determined from the local class, and the annotations applied to it (the local copy)
 * Parsed from the AMQP header (the remote copy)

 Which set is used will simply be the largest.